 About

-For 50 years, Griffith University has been providing a world-class education designed to help our students thrive professionally and personally long after they graduate.
+For over 50 years, Griffith University has been providing a world-class education designed to help our students thrive professionally and personally long after they graduate.

 Ranked in the top 2 per cent of universities worldwide, we deliver forward-thinking degrees that provide the skills and ethical grounding you’ll need for today’s rapidly evolving world.
 We believe education is for everyone—and that your high school results aren’t the only indicator of your abilities and potential.